Youth Volunteer Opportunities

 A high school student can apply to serve as an election page.
 Election pages help out at polling places.
 Among other duties, they assist voters who are elderly or have a disability.
 Contact your high school government teacher for more information or call the Voter Registration and Elections Office.

-Explorer Post 606 is open to Hanover County youth ages 14 to 20 years of age.
+Cadet Unit 606 is open to Hanover County youth ages 14 to 20 years of age.
 Members receive law enforcement training, citizenship and character education while gaining experience in leadership roles.
-The post routinely provides community service by assisting the deputies with crime prevention activities, fingerprinting of children and traffic control at community events.
+The Unit routinely provides community service by assisting the deputies with crime prevention activities, fingerprinting of children and traffic control at community events.

 Hanover 4-H Clubs